-Are you Sure Stickers are Allowed on Mailboxes?
+Are you Sure Mailbox Decals are Allowed?

-A quick search of decorative mailboxes shows that actually, all kinds of decorations are allowed on mailboxes as long as they don’t obstruct the function of the mailbox or the accessibility needed to deliver to it.
-While big, vibrant stickers are technically allowed on a mailbox, it’s best to play it subtle when adding decoration to your mailbox because mailboxes are often used to help visitors and delivery drivers locate your home.
+A quick search of decorative mailboxes shows that actually, all kinds of decorations are allowed on mailboxes as long as they don’t obstruct the function of the mailbox.
+While big, intricate decals are technically allowed on a mailbox, it’s best to play it subtle when adding decoration to your mailbox because mailboxes are used to help visitors and delivery drivers locate your home.
 Make sure the most prominent visual on your mailbox is your street address.

 Painting a plastic mailbox

 Technically, there are spray paints formulated especially for painting plastic.
 Unfortunately, the technology in these paints hasn’t quite produced a paint that adheres to plastic that is exposed constantly to UV light from the sun and the abrasion of daily use.
 For this reason, I don’t recommend painting any plastic item – including a mailbox – that will be outdoors full time.
-Instead, replace your mailbox or apply a mailbox cover or sticker.
+Instead, replace your mailbox or apply a mailbox cover or decal.

-Your mailbox sticker can cover your entire mailbox – as long as the mail carrier is able to open and access your mailbox.
+Your mailbox decal can cover your entire mailbox – as long as the mail carrier is able to open and access your mailbox.
 When I created my mailbox decoration with vinyl decals, I went BIG but not solid.
 The birds and branches stretch across the mailbox in a mid-tone color, blending into the background.
 This allows the house numbers to stand out boldly.

 Like it?
 Pin It!